-For screenshots of the carryover process, see the “New Generation and Imports Show of Interest (SOI)” or “Demand Capacity Resources Show-of-Interest (SOI)” training.
+For screenshots of the carryover process, see the “New Generation and Imports Show of Interest (SOI)” or “Demand Capacity Resources Show of Interest (SOI)” training.
 Both are available on the Training Materials webpage.
 The following video will walk you through how to submit a Carryover Show of Interest:

 Use the appropriate form available on the Financial Assurance and Credit page to set up payment for the QPCRD.

-For the amount required, see the table in Market Rule 1, Section III.126.96.36.199, Qualification Process Cost Reimbursement Deposit.
+For the amount required, see the table in Market Rule 1, Section III.184.108.40.206, Qualification Process Cost Reimbursement Deposit.

-The QPCRD is due after the close of the show-of-interest window.
-(Learn how to access the auction calendars.)
-The ISO will issue an invoice, usually in early May.
+The QPCRD is due after the close of the show of interest window.
+The ISO will issue an invoice on the nonhourly bill in May.

 If the ISO does not receive the QPCRD by the deadline, the project will be withdrawn.

 The remaining balance of the QPCRD is returned for projects meeting eligibility criteria (noted in the table below) during specific intervals in a year: